natlogica/hundred-days/r1-log.md

 ### R1D6
 For today's lesson, we visited reeborg.ca, Reeborg's World.
 This educational site lets you write short scripts to move a robot across a grid.
 Some of the topics covered today were defining custom functions and using while loops.
 For today's project, a more complex series of steps to move Reeborg through a maze was required.

+### R1D7
+The lesson today reviewed concepts with for loops, while loops and conditionals.
+The project involved implementing an ascii version of the Hangman game, guessing letters in a word and determining if the word is completed.